 Religious Education is a core subject at our school and we use the Understanding Christianity units alongside the new Kent Agreed Syllabus, which includes the other world religions.
 Meeting the curriculum expectations, two thirds of the units covered are Christianity based and one third are related to other world religions.

 Opportunities to develop spiritual, moral, social and cultural issues are often explored.
-Encouraging the children to think and discuss thought provoking topics, it helps develop speaking and listening skills whilst it also encourages the children to be respectful of other people’s opinions, beliefs and practices.
-We draw upon a wider range of stimulus for RE including role play, hot seating, film clips, art, visitors, IT, music, poetry, the school environment, talk partners, artefacts and our local church-St Mary’s so pupils have opportunities to learn both about religion and from religion.
-Where possible we want our children to have opportunities to encounter local faith communities through visits to local places of worship or visits from members of local faith communities.
+Encouraging the children to think and discuss thought provoking topics, helps develop speaking and listening skills whilst it also encourages the children to be respectful of other people’s opinions, beliefs and practices.
+We draw upon a wider range of stimulus for RE including role play, hot seating, film clips, art, visitors, IT, music, poetry, the school environment, talk partners, artefacts and our local church-St Mary’s Church - so pupils have opportunities to learn both about religion and from religion.
+Where possible, we want our children to have opportunities to encounter local faith communities through visits to local places of worship or visits from members of local faith communities.
 We want to enable our children to develop the ability to make their own reasoned and informed judgements about the religious and moral issues which arise from reflection on human experience and a study of religious beliefs and practice.
 For them to consider ways in which beliefs, values and traditions might have significance for their own lives.

 Websites to Support Parents for RE